-Crammed with historic ambiance and sporting a classic courtyard, NAPOLEON HOUSE at 500 Chartres was prepared for a visit from the man himself.
+Crammed with historic ambiance and sporting a classic courtyard, Napoleon House at 500 Chartres was prepared for a visit from the man himself.
 But it seems he was too busy losing to the English.
 Now, locals and visitors come for the classical music, casual cuisine and late night drinks, like the house specialty, the Pimms Cup.
-Just as full of ghosts, but without annoying electricity, Lafitte’s Blacksmith Shop at 941 Bourbon is a quiet candlelit refuge for an after-dinner cognac.
+Just as full of ghosts, but without annoying electricity, Lafitte’s Blacksmith Shop at 941 Bourbon is a fun candlelit refuge for an after-dinner cognac.

 A PICTURESQUE VIEUX CARRE

 This morning, fill in some of the gaps from yesterday – have your portrait sketched or painted at Jackson Square, visit the historic houses you missed, shop Royal and other French quarter streets for wonderful antiques, collectibles and unusual souvenirs for the youngsters at home.
 Pick up something at a voodoo store or a mask shop.
-On the upscale side, the JAX BREWERY, CANAL PLACE and RIVERWALK together offer a shopping and food extravaganza.
-Between purchases, take a break on the river at the scenic fountain in SPANISH PLAZA, adjacent to the RIVERWALK.
+On the upscale side, the Jax Brewery, Canal Place and the Outlet Collections at Riverwalk together offer a shopping and food extravaganza.
+Between purchases, take a break on the river at the scenic fountain in Spanish Plaza, adjacent to the Riverwalk.
 Thinking about how to take a taste of New Orleans home with you?
-Tip: learn to cook Cajun and Creole yourself at THE NEW ORLEANS SCHOOL OF COOKING, 524 St. Louis Street, offering open classes of two or three hours every day.
+Tip: learn to cook Cajun and Creole yourself at The New Orleans School of Cooking, 524 St. Louis Street, offering open classes of two or three hours every day.
 It’s fun, costs about $20-$25 per person, and you get recipes and samples.
 Take the lunchtime course and the meal is covered.

 THE MADNESS OF MARDI GRAS